 After a nice breakfast at the hotel, we packed up, got the drive trains lubed and rolled about 9 am.
 We had originally planned on about 100 miles, taking the trail all the way up to Mountain Top before turning towards Hazelton.
 Given the heat and the experience with the time on the road from the day before, we wisely decided to cut the top of the course off to 80-ish miles.

-It was a quick ride back down to the trail (even though we got messed up a bit getting to it on the right side of the tracks) and we started the ride in earnest.
+It was a quick ride back down to the trail (even though we got messed up a bit getting to it on the right side of the tracks through town) and we started the ride in earnest.
 It was was a beautiful day, not quite as hot as the day before, but just as sunny.
 The planned lunch stop was at Jim Thorpe at about 50 miles.
 The trail was largely complete except for some easy on road sections through North Catasaqua and other small gaps where a local street ran atop the trail.
 The terrain was definitely starting to change and the surrounding area was looking much more “lumpy” around Palmerton as the river cut through the first ridges that that make up the Poconos.

 We stopped at Antonio’s Pizzeria for sandwiches and lots of cold coke about 3 pm.
 Soooo good.
 After lunch we looked around Jim Thorpe briefly on our way down to the trail.
 The trail up through the next set of ridges/gorges was really pretty with the high, steep mountains along the river.
 We continued for about 13 miles to Lehigh Gorge State Park where our shorter “alt” route left the trail.
 This began the on road transition from the D&L Trail to the SRT.
 This transition encompassed the last part of day 2 and the first part of day 3.

 Of course any time you leave the river valley in a hilly area, it goes up.
 Fast.
 So on the access road out of Lehigh Gorge State Park, we walked.
 All of us.
 The really steep part was short and we remounted and continued on surface roads, climbing up about 1000′ to the Eckley Miners’ Village at mile 68, a pristine restored company town.
 I got there first and the visitor’s center was closed but they had a coke machine out back and I had money.
 Just what the doctor ordered.
 After resting a bit we rolled along mostly country roads with an awesome tailwind all the way into Hazelton.
 We stayed at the Fairfield in off PA 93, a nice hotel in a seriously STROADy place.
-But, points are points!
+But, points are points so it was free!

 I got to the hotel first and since I booked it, checked in quickly and showered immediately as Charles and Steve rolled in.
 They had laundry facilities so “making black water” was much easier.
 We did our basic chores and got ready to head out to our evening’s brewery.
 I had 7:20 moving time and 10 hours elapsed.
 It was definitely a looong day in the saddle and no doubt the hardest as the climbing came at the end of a hot day.
 While it was hot, the beginnings of a summer cold front were rolling through – this is what created the great southerly tailwind – and as the day moved on the humidity started to drop.
 By the time we got to the hotel, the front had mostly passed.